What the chat assistant costs

 When this stops being cheap

-The math changes if conversation volume goes up by an order of magnitude or two — thousands of conversations a month with deep multi-turn threads.
+The math changes if traffic grows ten or a hundred times — thousands of conversations a month with long multi-turn threads.
 At that point Bedrock token spend becomes the headline number, not a footnote.
-There are levers: tighter scratchpad windows, smaller retrieved-passage budgets, an inline cache for repeated questions.
-Most SMBs never need them.
+There are levers to pull: shorter scratchpads, fewer retrieved passages per turn, a small cache for repeat questions.
+Most small businesses never need them.

 For everyone below that — and that’s most small businesses — a $10 monthly AWS Budget alarm catches anything strange before it becomes a surprise on the credit card.